Digital Content

 Digital Images

 Many of the entities that are described using Linked Art will have digital images that depict them.
 These images are useful for building compelling user interfaces for the data, and often take a prominent position in those interfaces.
-However these images are often not the main items of interest for the data, merely representations of the entities.
+However these images might not be main entity of interest, merely a representation of the entity being described.
+If this is the case, then the Digital Object is only meaningful within the documentation relative to the main entity, and it is thus both acceptable and more convenient to embed the description of the image within the main entity's record.
+The pattern is designed to facilitate showing the image in a user interface, and as such only a few core properties should be used.

 Example: